Asynchronousx/Simple-Head-Pose/README.md

         ...
         other landmarks you want to use there
 ```

-### Class standards
-If you want to specify your custom class, you need to be sure to follow this schema: the only real requirement is that the new model implemented must have three fundamental functions: train, eval and predict!
-- The train function should train the model based on the given training data (and assign the best model to its class instance to make predictions; see the model class for further reference).
-- The eval function should evaluate the model based on the given test data (print results).
-- The predict function should return, given an image, the pose parameters and its landmark.

-Thats it!

 ## Environment and dependencies
 You can find a ready-to-use requirement.txt in this repo to be used with your venv or conda envs.
 Anyway, the major library used in this framework are: